USEPA/toxvaldb_dcap_prep/README.md

 # toxvaldbBMDh

 # Background
 ToxValDB is a large compilation of in vivo toxicology data and risk assessment values.
 The database originated in response to the need for consistently annotated and computable toxicology data for use in the development and validation of non-animal new approach methods (NAMs).
 The database has two major components.
 The first, ToxValDB Stage contains data that closely match data from each source, in both structure and terminology.
 The second (the main ToxValDB database) maps all source data to a consistent structure and set of vocabularies.
-The current version of the database (9.6.0) contains 238,617 records covering 39,669 chemicals from over 40 sources.
+The current version of the database (9.6.1) contains 255,417 records covering 41,769 chemicals from 36 sources (55 source tables).

 # Repository Content
-This repository contains the iput files and R scripts used to generate the files used for DCAP analysis using ToxValDB v9.6.0 data.
+This repository contains the input files and R scripts used to generate the files used for DCAP analysis using ToxValDB v9.6.1 data.

 # Where to access ToxValDB data

 - [CompTox Chemicals Dashboard](https://comptox.epa.gov/dashboard/)
 	 - Navigate to the "Hazard Data" sidebar tab from a chemical page
-	 - Note: Current CCD version is ToxValDB v9.5.0, it will be updated in Fall 2024
+	 - Note: Current CCD version is ToxValDB v9.5.0, it will be updated in Fall 2025
 - [US EPA Clowder Repository](https://clowder.edap-cluster.com/datasets/61147fefe4b0856fdc65639b#folderId=62e184ebe4b055edffbfc22b)
 	- Versioned releases of ToxValDB in XLSX and MySQL dump file format with associated documentation
+	- Version v9.6.1 released as a [Zenodo Dataset](https://doi.org/10.5281/zenodo.15169253)

 # ToxValDB Repository Links
 - [toxvaldbstage](https://github.com/usepa/toxval_stage)